Hecatron/grbd.github.io/content/posts/code/gtksharp.3.example1.md

 ### TestForm1.cs

-The original GTK2 based version of GTKSharp used to include a library called Glade-Sharp which handled the loading in of forms via Glade.XML, with the newer GTK3 version this is handled via the GTK.Builder class instead.
+The original GTK2 based version of GtkSharp used to include a library called Glade-Sharp which handled the loading in of forms via Glade.XML, with the newer GTK3 version this is handled via the GTK.Builder class instead.

 With the below example we're going to use the **Builder.Object** attribute.
 This attribute automatically links the named property to the control on the form once it's shown.
-Once the property is linked to the form we can then attach to it's events or change it's properties such as a textbox text value
+Once the property is linked to the form we can then attach to its events or change its properties such as a textbox text value

 **TestForm1.cs**